rochabr/deviget-test/README.md

 Bonus points will be awarded for (in no particular order):

-- Pagination support
+- Pagination support(done)
 - Saving pictures in the picture gallery (done)
-- App state preservation/restoration
+- App state preservation/restoration (done)
 - Support iPhone 6/ 6+ screen size (hint: size classes) (done)